What Is Steampunk? Your Journey Starts Here!

 The General Public Knows What Steampunk Is Without Realizing It

-First of all, some of the illustrious Jules Verne’s novels could almost be placed in the steampunk category.
+To begin with, some of the illustrious Jules Verne’s novels could almost be placed in the steampunk category.
 As a matter of fact, in 20,000 Leagues Under the Sea, the Nautilus is a futuristic submarine developed in a classical era (1867-1868).
-But since this classic of French literature was written in the 19th century, it is classified as a science fiction novel instead.
+But since this classic of French literature was written in the 19th century, it is more accurately described as early science fiction rather than steampunk.

 The Nautilus, the futuristic submersible imagined by Jules Verne, was more advanced than all other submarines at that time.